October 2020 Coronavirus Management Changes October 2020

 * We installed bronze door handles on the outside doors, bronze is primarily made from copper, which kills bacteria and viruses.

 We have updated our medical policies and procedures due to the continuing and growing concern regarding the spread and transmission of the Coronavirus (COVID-19).
-Pursuant to the recommendations set forth by the CDC, WHO and the State of Utah, we have instituted several precautionary safety measures regarding our clients, employees, and visitors to Corner Canyon Recovery.
+Pursuant to the recommendations set forth by the CDC, WHO and the State of Utah, we have instituted several precautionary safety measures regarding our clients, employees, and visitors to Corner Canyon Health Centers.
 We are also implementing protocols that will affect family and other visits to Corner Canyon as well as client’s passes with family and loved ones from Corner Canyon.
-By working together, we can all help mitigate the risk of exposure of all illnesses, including COVID-19, to our clients and to the Corner Canyon Recovery community at large.
+By working together, we can all help mitigate the risk of exposure of all illnesses, including COVID-19, to our clients and to the Corner Canyon Health Centers community at large.

 Corner Canyon is invested in ensuring clients, visitors, or families that are in town to visit with their loved one, and our personnel, are free from illness.
 Given the close community in which we live, it is paramount that we take steps to mitigate the spread of germs.
 We can help safeguard our clients and personnel by following several precautionary measures: